MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

 Some checkboxes may be disabled by default, if there are no supported conditions available in extended locations.

-Editing a row element - When edit one or more row elements, you'll be navigated to an **Edit** screen with more details about that row element.
+Editing a row element - When editing one or more row elements, you'll be navigated to an **Edit** screen with more details about that row element.
 If there’s any issue, it will be reported by a yellow banner at the top of the screen.
-You may need to make changes to the content in the editable sections, and those changes will be incorporated at the time of migration.Once you resolve the issues in the content, the yellow banner will disappear.
+You may need to make changes to the content in the editable sections, and those changes will be incorporated at the time of migration.
+Once you resolve the issues in the content, the yellow banner will disappear.

 Use existing SITs from tenant to auto replace current SIT.
 You may choose to replace the current SIT (which is being edited) with another SIT from your tenant.
          :::image type="content" source="../media/sit-content.png" alt-text="Screenshot of editing SIT content.":::